Home / PhD Studentship Application Guidance Notes

 24. How do we receive payments from MRS?

-A four year fully funded (at UK/EU rates) full time PhD Studentships designed to provide a first-class PhD Studentship programme to research into any matter relating to human health.
+A four year fully funded (at Home rate) full time PhD Studentships designed to provide a first-class PhD Studentship programme to research into any matter relating to human health.
 Each Studentship is a collaboration between an academic institution and an External Partner Organisations (EPOs) that can be commercial or non-commercial.
 The combination of academic PhD training and career development augmented by training and experiences delivered by the EPO give students excellent foundations for their future careers.

 Return to Contents